Casey Key, Sarasota FL -- At a Glance

 Casey Key Properties Rarely Reach Public Listing

-With fewer than 500 residents and no new development land available, Casey Key's inventory is permanently constrained.
-The best Gulf-front and bay-front properties trade privately between buyers and their advisors.
-Roger Pettingell has extensive relationships across Casey Key and provides qualified buyers with access before properties reach the MLS — if they ever do.
+With fewer than 500 residents and no new development land available, the best Gulf-front and bay-front properties trade privately.
+Roger Pettingell has extensive relationships across Casey Key and provides qualified buyers with access before properties reach the MLS -- if they ever do.

 What to Love About Casey Key